uptane/deployment-considerations/repositories.md

 The Time Server exists to inform ECUs about the current time in a cryptographically secure way, since many ECUs in a vehicle do not have a reliable source of time.
 The Time Server receives a list of tokens from vehicles, and returns back a list of signed records containing every token in the original list of tokens received and at least one instance of the current time.

-If the Time Server is used, it MUST conform to the following requirements:
+If the Time Server is used, it is CONDITIONALLY REQUIRED to conform to the following requirements:

-* When the Time Server receives a sequence of tokens from a vehicle, it SHALL provide one or more signed responses, containing the time along with these tokens.
+* When the Time Server receives a sequence of tokens from a vehicle, it will provide one or more signed responses, containing the time along with these tokens.
 It MAY produce either one signed time attestation containing the current time and all tokens, or multiple time attestations each containing the current time and one or more tokens.

-* The Time Server SHALL expose a public interface allowing primaries to communicate with it.
+* The Time Server will expose a public interface allowing primaries to communicate with it.
 This communication MAY occur over FTP, FTPS, SFTP, HTTP, or HTTPS.

 * Rotation of the The Time Server's key is performed by listing the new key in the Director's Root metadata, in the same manner as other role keys are listed, and also in the Director's Targets metadata (for partial verification secondaries).